 Sustained ventricular tachycardia can be dangerous because the ventricles cannot fill adequately or pump blood normally.
 Blood pressure tends to fall, and heart failure follows.
 Sustained ventricular tachycardia is also dangerous because it can worsen until it becomes ventricular fibrillation—a form of cardiac arrest.
 Sometimes ventricular tachycardia causes few symptoms, even at rates of up to 200 beats per minute, but it may still be extremely dangerous.

 Electrocardiography (ECG) is used to diagnose ventricular tachycardia and to help determine whether treatment is required.

 Ventricular tachycardia is treated when it causes symptoms or when episodes last more than 30 seconds even without causing symptoms.

 People who have symptoms, particularly if blood pressure is too low, require immediate cardioversion (an electrical shock to convert the heart to normal rhythm).

 The long-term goal is to prevent sudden death, rather than simply stopping the abnormal rhythm.
-In people with ventricular tachycardia who have an underlying heart disorder, particularly if their heart does not pump well, an implantable cardioverter-defibrillator (ICD, a small device that can detect an arrhythmia and deliver a shock to correct it—see Abnormal Heart Rhythms:Restoring normal rhythm) is often used.
+In people with ventricular tachycardia who have an underlying heart disorder, particularly if their heart does not pump well, an implantable cardioverter-defibrillator (ICD, a small device that can detect an arrhythmia and deliver a shock to correct it) is often used.
 This procedure is similar to implantation of an artificial pacemaker.

 Certain procedures may be used to destroy the small abnormal area in the ventricles, identified by ECG, that is usually responsible for sustained ventricular tachycardia.
-They include radiofrequency ablation (delivery of energy of a specific frequency through an electrode catheter inserted in the heart) and open-heart surgery.
+They include catheter ablation (delivery of energy of a specific frequency or cold through a catheter inserted in the heart) and open-heart surgery.